Descanonge/neba/docs/source/existing_modules.rst

 Existing modules
 ****************

-The *DataManager* class is expected to be populated by modules (see :ref:`module-system`).
+The *Dataset* class is expected to be populated by modules (see :ref:`module-system`).
 Here is a quick description of modules that are bundled with this package.

-The features managed by the modules presented underneath inherit from abstract classes that define the API for that feature.
+The features managed by the modules presented below inherit from abstract classes that define the API for that feature.
 Note that they are not defined through the :external+python:mod:`abc` module, and thus will not raise if instantiated.
 These classes are more guidelines than strict protocols.